treecreate/webstore/README.md

 ### Prerequisites

-In order to run this project locally and develop it, you need to have Node and JDK installed.\
+In order to run this project locally and develop it, you need to have Node and JDK 11 installed.

 #### Node